helenebm98/EAM-AX7-TEST1703/06_Objects.md

-If quantity produced is used, ++all++ registered items are included in the count, good quantity as well as error quantity.
+If quantity produced is used, *all* registered items are included in the count, good quantity as well as error quantity.
 It is always possible to make manual counter registrations, if required.